Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Simulation Experiments

 Figure~\ref{fig:seq_post_bpsM} presents posterior inference for (i) average empirical bias; (ii) average coverage; and (iii) average standard deviation, where the average is taken over the 50 replications.
 As expected, misspecification induces empirical bias in posterior estimates.
-The top panel reports how greater levels of bias are associated with models that are farther away from the truth.
+The top panel reports how higher levels of bias are associated with models that are farther away from the truth.
 Here, \textsc{double bps} is placed in the middle for both $\mathscr{M}$ settings.
-The middle plot in Figure~\ref{fig:seq_post_bpsM} shows that $\Sigma$ is the most affected parameter by misspecifications.
+The middle plot in Figure~\ref{fig:seq_post_bpsM} shows that $\Sigma$ is the parameter most affected by misspecifications.
 Its elements are well captured only by \textsc{double bps}, with coverage close to nominal, followed by \textsc{ws} specification, which performs worse.
-A Similar pattern holds for $\beta$, where only \textsc{double bps} ensures adequate coverage.
-This reflects greater posterior variability in stacking approaches, as shown in the bottom panel reporting posterior standard deviations across settings.
-Unsurprisingly, inferential performance is weakest for the spatial variance, which is not identifiable from the realized data \citep{zhang2004}. \textsc{double bps} behaves very similarly among $\mathscr{M}$-closed and $\mathscr{M}$-open.
+A similar pattern holds for $\beta$, where only \textsc{double bps} ensures adequate coverage.
+This reflects greater posterior variability in stacking approaches, as shown in the bottom panel reporting posterior standard deviations between settings.
+Interestingly, the inferential performance is weakest for spatial variance, which is not identifiable from the data obtained \citep{zhang_inconsistent_2004}. \textsc{double bps} behaves very similarly among $\mathscr{M}$-closed and $\mathscr{M}$-open.
+See Section~\ref{sec:sim_suppl_M} for additional simulation experiments.